aaronuv/arby/docs/source/tutorial.rst

     :alt: bessel representation

 This plot represents an *in-sample* validation.
-To see the predictive power of our model, we have to test it in an *out-of-sample* manner, say, by plotting at parameters that are not present in the training parameter set.
+To see the predictive power of our model, we have to test it in an *out-of-sample* manner, i.e., by plotting at parameters that are not present in the training parameter set.
 For instance, :math:`\nu = 4.30`.

 .. image:: _static/bessel_sur_pred.png